Zane-dev16/BD-projeto-E2/README.md

 The second university project in Databases

-## Usage Guide
+## Usage guide

-This guide will walk you through the necessary steps to set up and verify the database.

 ### Prerequisites

 - Docker installed on your machine.
 Find the installation here at [https://www.docker.com/get-started/](https://www.docker.com/get-started/)

+1. Follow Lab-01 guides to run bdist-workplace

+2. Copy E2-report-76.ipynb in the bdist-workplace/work

+3. Run and make changes to the notebook in the bdist environment

+## Contribution Guide

+1. After making changes to the E2-report-76.ipynb in the bdist environment copy and update the E2-report-76.ipynb in this repository.

+2. Once you're ready, commit and push your changes.

+## How to run on your local machine

+This guide will walk you through the necessary steps to set up the project locally

 ### Instructions